 - How to turn the paddleboard

+This basic technique for paddle boarding might be a little hard for beginners.
 If you want to take a turn, first move your feet one to two steps back to get the nose to go up higher.
 That way you can turn and maneuver the board more easily.
-When taking a turn to one side, start paddling from back to front on that side or front to back on the other side and keep the stroke a little bit away from the board to make the turn faster.
+When taking a turn to one side, start paddling from back to front on that side or front to back on the other side, and keep the stroke a little bit away from the board to make the turn faster.

 - What to do when the water gets rough